brootaylor/my-rollup-project/README.md

 # A RollupJS project

 Nothing fancy really.
-Just a bit of a play around and familiarising myself on how to set up a possible RollupJS config.
-Also some SCSS, static file copying and service worker versioning snuck it's way in as well. 😉
+A bit of a play around and trying to familiarise myself on how to set up a possible RollupJS config.

+Also some SCSS, static file copying and service worker versioning snuck its way in as well. 😉

 ## What it does